Photographer Captures South Korea

-After 44 years, a Mill Valley photographer returns to the place of her birth with camera in hand.
+After 44 years, a Mill Valley photographer returns to the place of her birth with a camera in hand.

 IT SEEMS THAT every town in the world has a specific nickname or superlative attached to it, no matter how silly or insignificant it may seem — the City of Light, the Biggest Little City in the World, The Big Apple.
 The town I was born in, in South Korea, also has a special distinction.
 Located on a branch of the Han River in Seoul, for many years Nanjido was best known as Seoul’s official dump site.
 From the late 1970s to 1993, it accumulated 91,972,000 cubic meters of garbage.